 I am a regular organizer of seminars, workshops, conferences, and other mathematical gatherings.
 Below you can find information on the events, past, current, and future.

-A joint research seminar of the Algebraic Geometry, Commutative Algebra, and Number Theory groups at the University of South Carolina featuring both external and internal speakers.
+The seminar of the Algebra, Geometry, and Number Theory group at the University of South Carolina featuring both external and internal speakers.
 If you are interested in speaking, please contact any of us.
 Held at the University of South Carolina.

 As part of the 2020 Canadian Mathematical Society Winter Meeting in Montreal, there will be a special session on derived categories and (non)commutative algebraic geometry.
 This event will connect a researchers in Canada with the broader world community to exchange ideas and drive progress.
-The event has moved to a virtual format and scheduling is still in progress.
+The event has moved to a virtual format.
+To attend, please register.

 Birational geometry is a classical mathematic subject dating back to the late 1800s.
 It aims to classify geometric shapes by looking at the majority of their points and asks "if I remove some points from shape A and some other points from shape B, do they become the same shape?".
 This turns out to be a surprisingly difficult and fundamental mathematical question.
 Perhaps more surprising is that the classification of geometric shapes from birational geometry is related to the classification of abstract mathematical gadgets called derived categories, a formal language developed by prominent mathematicians in France in the 1960s.
 However, the relationship between derived categories and birational geometry remains unproven.